monitoringartist/dockbix-xxl/Dockerfile/zabbix-3.0/README.md

 ### Zabbix database as Docker container
 To be able to connect to database we would need one to be running first.
-Easiest way to do that is to use another docker image.
+The easiest way to do that is to use another docker image.
 For this purpose you can use [zabbix/zabbix-db-mariadb] (https://registry.hub.docker.com/u/monitoringartist/zabbix-db-mariadb) image as database.